 Overwhelmed?
 Don’t worry, it’s easier than it sounds!
 Start with a little protein.
 Then just try to add a balanced rainbow of fruit and veggies, and you’ll cover a lot of the vitamin spectrum.

-Bonus: our body absorbs nutrients better when they come from food rather than supplements.
-So eating your vitamins in actual meals is actually the most efficient strategy!
+Bonus: Our body absorbs nutrients better when they come from food rather than supplements.
+So eating your vitamins in actual meals is the most efficient strategy!

 Just remember that this isn’t a one-and-done.
 To best serve your immune system, you’ll need to maintain good habits over time, not just go on a crazy produce binge this weekend.